 - Check trainability: See whether the animal can learn and keep simple cues under pressure.

-One good visit only shows how the animal acts on one day.
-Reliable behavior has to hold up in noisier, more distracting settings too.
+One good visit only proves the animal can act calm on one calm day.
+Reliable behavior has to hold up in noisier, more distracting rooms before it can be trusted across settings.

 Home setup, noise tolerance, and safety match

-Daily life can undo a good idea fast if the space is wrong.
-A small apartment, frequent noise, narrow hallways, other pets, or a busy household can make even a calm animal hard to manage.
+A promising idea can fall apart quickly when the space is wrong.
+A small apartment, frequent noise, narrow hallways, other pets, or a constantly busy household can make even a calm animal hard to live with.

 - Check noise tolerance: Some animals handle sudden sound and chaos better than others.